A Timetable For Following-Up

 A lot of the determination of how long a claim takes is in your control.
 Personally getting and delivering the medical records, promptly answering all requests and completing all questionnaires, and pushing providers who are slow in replying to requests will help keep the claim on track.

-Generally, however, you can use the following timeline as a guide and a list of things you should do to keep your claim on track:
+Consider using the following timeline as a guide and a list of things you should do to keep your claim on track:

 Before You Apply: Do as much of the work suggested to be done before the Social Security Interview as you can.
 However, do not let this delay starting the process.
 Do the best you can.